Frequently asked questions

 For non-U.S. based Therapists:

-We require every therapist providing Therapist Services on the Platform to be a registered, trained, and experienced counselor, psychologist, social worker, or therapist.
+We require every therapist providing Therapist Services on the Platform to be a registered and/or licensed (as applicable) and experienced counsellor, psychologist, social worker, or therapist.
 Therapists must have a relevant academic degree in their field, at least 3 years of experience, and have to be qualified and credentialed by their respective professional organization after successfully completing the necessary education, exams, training, and practice requirements as applicable.
 For the avoidance of doubt, therapists are referred to on the BetterHelp site and related apps/sites by their title and U.S., U.K., or Australian credentials, whichever is applicable.

 2. How does BetterHelp vet their therapists?